sebastian-hofstaetter/teaching/introduction-to-information-retrieval/lectures/Lecture 1 - Lecture Notes.md

 ## Search

 Now that we have created our index we want to use it to search for documents!
 Now the challenges we talked about in the motivation and the inverted index data structure really come together 🙂.
-Given a query, we run it trough the same pipeline as the documents during the index to get a list of tokens, then we retrieve the statistics (e.g. posting lists) for these tokens and compute a score for each document that is in the posting lists via a scoring model.
+Given a query, we run it through the same pipeline as the documents during the index creation to get a list of tokens, then we retrieve the statistics (e.g. posting lists) for these tokens and compute a score for each document that is in the posting lists via a scoring model.
 Now we have a sortable list of document ids and scores.
 We sort it by the score value to get the most relevant documents.
-Now we can either leave it at that and return the user just the document ids or we can for example read the documents and display the users the contents.
+Now we can either leave it at that and return the user just the document ids or we can for example read the documents and display the contents to the users.
 We can then build functionality on top of that: snippets, highlighting, paging etc..

 ### Dictionary data structures